zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 ## Summary

-For a summary of message formatting in Zulip, click the
-<i class="icon-vector-font"></i> icon located at the bottom
-left of your messaging box or the cog
-(<i class="icon-vector-cog"></i>) in the upper right corner of the right sidebar and choose “Message formatting” from the drop-down menu.
+To see a summary of message formatting in Zulip, click the A (<i class="icon-vector-font"></i>) icon located in the bottom left corner of your messaging box.
+You can alternatively click the cog (<i class="icon-vector-cog"></i>) icon in the upper right corner of the right sidebar and choose **Message formatting** from the dropdown menu that appears.

-The following modal window will appear.

 ![Message formatting modal](/static/images/help/message-formatting-summary.png)